 1. Consult More

-The cost to replace furnace tend to change each year or with every season, depending on your location.
+The cost of replacing a furnace tends to change each year or every season, depending on your location.
 Most companies in Canada will offer you a guaranteed period on the installation quote on your furnace.

-This provides you with ample time to consider your choice on varying brands, units and benefits provided.
-Only consider quotes from companies that send their professionals to your property to give an accurate cost estimate.
+The guaranteed period provides you with ample time to consider your choices on varying brands, units and benefits provided.
+Only view quotes from companies that send their professionals to your property to give an accurate cost estimate.
 Do not settle for one furnace quote but aim for at least three.

 2. Research On the Products Provided by Each Company